Written by Saachi Singh, a grade 8 student

 BRICS is an acronym for a group of countries formed by the alliance of Brazil, Russia, India, China and South Africa.
 These are the emerging national economies of the globe, and are recognized for their regional influence.
 This is clearly signified by the fact that they together account for about 42% of the population, 23% of Gross Domestic Product, 30% of the territory, and 18% of the trade in the entire world.

-BRICS was founded with the intent of contributing to promoting global economic recovery, reduce potential risks in the international financial markets, and increase economic growth among its members.
+BRICS was founded with the intent of contributing to promoting global economic recovery, reduce Having or showing the capacity to develop into something in ...
+More risks in the international financial markets, and increase economic growth among its members.
 The cooperation is aimed at complementing and strengthening existing bilateral and multilateral relations between the Member States.

 How was it formed?